 The two-passenger Think car was perfect for driving from home to the train station, the supermarket, the cinema, my daughter’s school and other local destinations without using any gas or emitting pollutants.
 It could go as far as 50 miles on a fully charged battery, which took four to six hours to refresh while parked and plugged in at the train station during the day or in my garage overnight.

 Fortunately, the power authority program allowed four free tows a year.
-I quickly learned from the tow truck driver that everything affects the car’s battery — hills, air-conditioning, radio and how fast one drives — making the 50-mile limit a little less predictable.
+I quickly learned from the tow truck driver that everything affects the car’s battery.
+For that’s hills, air-conditioning, radio and how fast one drives.
+So making the 50-mile limit a little less predictable.

 But I got good at estimating the car’s capacity.
-I could comfortably drive on the Bronx River Parkway south to Scarsdale or journey north to a restaurant in Thornwood or a movie theater in Hawthorne.
-While I was anxious to press the envelope, I realized that driving over the Whitestone Bridge into Queens and back was too risky, even though the round-trip distance was less than the range for a fully charged car.
+I could comfortably drive on the Bronx River Parkway south to Scarsdale.
+Also, I could then journey north to a restaurant in Thornwood.
+Also or a movie theater in Hawthorne.
+While I was anxious to press the envelope.
+Yet I realized that driving over the Whitestone Bridge into Queens and back was too risky.
+So even though the round-trip distance was less than the range for a fully charged car.

 Sadly, the pilot program came to an end a little over a year ago.
 For the nearly 100 participants, who commuted on Metro-North Railroad from Brewster North (now Southeast), Chappaqua, North White Plains and White Plains and on the Long Island Rail Road from Hicksville and Huntington, the program was a success.
 At $199 a month, the lease was a bargain.
 The power authority provided free charging at the train station, $21 a month in transit checks for the train ticket and $40 a month to help cover insurance.